threefoldfoundation/www_threefold_io/content/home/index.md

 {{ farm_steps(
     title="2.
 OFFER CAPACITY",
     description="The capacity of the node gets verified, registered and secured on the ThreeFold Blockchain.
-Hosters can then list their resources on the ThreeFold Marketplace, making them available directly to users."
+Capacity is now available for usage.
+Hosters (farmers, in our ecosystem) can then list their resources on the ThreeFold Marketplace (soon), making them available directly to users."
 ) }}

 {{ farm_steps(
     title="3.
 EARN REWARDS",
-    description="Hosters earn rewards when their resources are used through the Marketplace, enabling a fair and transparent peer-to-peer economy."
+    description="Hosters earn rewards when their resources are utilized, enabling a fair and transparent peer-to-peer economy."
 ) }}

    </dl>